sumaiyasilim/Amazon_Vine_Analysis/README.md

 ## Overview of the analysis of the Vine program

-The dataset used for this analysis was the shoes dataset.
-PySpark was used to perform the ETL process to extract the dataset, transform the data, connect to an AWS RDS instance, and load the transformed data into pgAdmin.
-Then PySpark was used to determine if there was any bias towards favorable reviews from Vine members in the shoe dataset.
+This analysis was done on Amazon reviews written by members of the paid Amazon Vine program and non-members, using the shoes dataset.
+PySpark was used to determine if there was any bias towards favorable reviews from Vine members in the shoe dataset.

 ## Results